apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.md

         </feature>

 Some platforms may support this feature without requiring any special configuration.
-See Platform Support for an overview.
+See _Platform Support_ in the Overview section.